adriangb/xpresso/docs/advanced/dependencies/overrides.md

     You probably should use the context manager form in tests so that you don't leak state from one test to another.

 !!! tip
-    We use a lambda here to tell the dependency injection system what parameters to include.
-    But remember that this lambda will be called every time the dependency is requested.
-    You can also create an instance outside of the lambda function and return that if you want to use the same instance everywhere.
-    In this particular test, it doesn't make a difference.
+    Notice how we used a lambda to always return the same instance.
+    Depending on what your dependency is, and what `scope` it was declared with, you may want to return a new instance each time.

 !!! note
     Xpresso's `app.dependency_overrides` is just a wrapper around the more advanced functionality offered in [di].